shohiebsense/shohiebsense.github.io/_posts/2022-03-06-Display-Pdf-on-Android.md

 google it.

-TOr this is [a good repo](https://github.com/umutsoysl/ComposeZoomableImage) to do that
+or this is [a good repo](https://github.com/umutsoysl/ComposeZoomableImage) to do that

 use it, and put it up on `Image` compose.